 Take a trip to Southern California's best wineries, enjoy a wine/food pairing jaunt around La Jolla or go on a brew hopping tour to get a behind-the-scenes look at how some of San Diego tastiest craft beers are brewed.
 Transportation options include by foot, bus, train or chauffeured limousine, which insures a safe and fun time for everyone.

 For more hands-on action, try an all-inclusive weekend or weeklong adventure where you can fly with a water-powered jet pack, traverse a high ropes course, pilot a glider plane and drive a speedboat.
 Trips include food, accommodations and transportation between each activity.
 Enjoy the breathtaking views of San Diego's coastline and inland valleys via helicopter.
 Excursions range from 30 minutes to 3 ½ hours, with the option to combine a half-hour coastal tour with a 3-hour brunch or dinner cruise.

 Can't make a scheduled tour or simply want to explore San Diego on your own?
 Self-guided narrated outings are available year-round in GPS-guided "storytelling" cars and aboard mini speedboats, which you captain and navigate yourself.
+Use your cell phone to embark on an Amazing Race style scavenger hunt.
 Other self-guided tours can be accomplished by renting beach cruisers, surreys and electric bicycles.
 Also, San Diego is also a bird watcher's delight due to its year-round near-idyllic climate.
 Most days are sunny and warm with an average daily temperature of 70 degrees, which means visitors have an opportunity to view birds in a comfortable outdoor setting almost any day of the year.

 For more information on San Diego guided tours, view one of the articles or visit one of the tour companies below.